As Trump’s Attorney, Michael Cohen’s Loyalty Matters More Than His Lawyering

 “I will make sure that you and I meet one day while we’re in the courthouse.
 And I will take you for every penny you still don’t have.
 And I will come after your Daily Beast and everybody else that you possibly know,” Cohen said.
 “So I’m warning you, tread very fucking lightly, because what I’m going to do to you is going to be fucking disgusting.
 You understand me?”

-“You write a story that has Mr. Trump’s name in it, with the word ‘rape,’ and I’m going to mess your life up… for as long as you’re on this frickin’ planet… you’re going to have judgments against you, so much money, you’ll never know how to get out from underneath it,” he added.
+“You write a story that has Mr. Trump’s name in it, with the word ‘rape,’ and I’m going to mess your life up … for as long as you’re on this frickin’ planet … you’re going to have judgments against you, so much money, you’ll never know how to get out from underneath it,” he added.

 Cohen also bragged to the reporter about how he had ruined a former Miss Pennsylvania who claimed the Miss USA pageant was rigged.
 In accordance with the contract Sheena Monnin had signed, the matter was argued at arbitration, and she wound up with a $5 million defamation penalty.
 A malpractice claim against her attorney reportedly let her negotiate the amount down to $1 million.